blizmax/InceptEngine/README.md

   * GLM: for math computation

-  * Assimp: for reading FBA files
+  * Assimp: for reading FBX files

-  * Fast Noise: for generating Perlin noise
+  * Fast Noise: for generating Perlin Noise